grpc/proposal/L46-core-tls-credential-API.md

   // default system location, since client side must provide root certificates
   // in TLS (no matter single-side TLS or mutual TLS).
 If this is not set on
   // the server side, we will not watch any root certificate updates, and assume
-  // no root certificates is needed for the server (in the one-side TLS
+  // no root certificates are needed for the server (in the one-side TLS
-  // scenario, the server is not required to provide root certificates).
-We
+  // scenario, the server is not required to provide root certificates). void watch_root_certificates();
-  // don't support default root certs on server side. void watch_root_certificates();

   // Sets the name of root certificates being watched, if |watch_root_certificates| is